xmindfulx/pytorch-lightning-tutorial/setup/windows/README.md

 1) **Download the repo** ( zip or `git clone` )

-2) **Follow Anaconda or Miniconda Environment Guide**
+2) **Follow Beginner or Intermediate Setup Environment Guide**
-- Choose Anaconda if you are not comfortable with terminal / command line
+- Choose Beginner if you are not comfortable with terminal / command line
-- Choose Miniconda if you are comfortable with terminal / command line
+- Choose Intermediate if you are comfortable with terminal / command line

-### Anaconda Environment Guide
+### Beginner Guide

 1) [Download and setup Anaconda](https://docs.anaconda.com/anaconda/install/windows/)